Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Adversarial Pivotal Tuning

 \section{Adversarial Pivotal Tuning}

-We now describe our proposed approach for generating adversarial images for a pretrained classifier~$C$, utilizing the full expressive capacity of StyleGAN-XL.
-Given a collection of images from ImageNet-1k, we first filter those misclassified by $C$.
+Given a collection of images, we first filter those misclassified by $C$.
 In order to fool $C$ on a correctly classified image, we wish to semantically manipulate it to be misclassified by $C$.
-Simple color jittering, rotation, translations and semantically generated manipulations such as style, texture or specific attribute change, can result in misclassification but remain limited in scope and realism.
-We therefore suggest a new method, Adversarial Pivotal Tuning(APT), that learns non-trivial and highly non-linear image manipulations, while simultaneously ensuring the generated image stays within the data manifold.
+Simple color jittering, rotation, translations, and semantically generated manipulations such as style, texture, or specific attribute change, can result in misclassification but remain limited in scope and realism.
+We, therefore, suggest a new method, Adversarial Pivotal Tuning(APT), that learns non-trivial and highly non-linear image manipulations, while simultaneously ensuring the generated image stays within the data manifold.
 An overview of the APT method is shown in \cref{fig:gan_fooling}.
+Implementation details are provided in the supplementary material.

-We use StyleGAN-XL~\cite{styleganxl}, a generative model trained on ImageNet-1K.
+We use StyleGAN-XL~\cite{styleganxl}, a generative model trained on ImageNet-1K, unless otherwise specified.
 The generator $G$ consists of a mapping network $G_m$ and a synthesis network $G_s$.
 The mapping network maps a random Gaussian latent variable $z \in \mathbb{R}^{64}$ along with a one-hot class label $c$ to the style code $w \in \mathbb{R}^{27 \times 512} = \mathcal{W}$.
 The synthesis network subsequently maps $w$ and a noise vector $n$ to an RGB image $\hat{x} \in \mathbb{R}^{3\times H\times W}$ of height $H=256$ and width $W=256$.
 This generator is subsequently trained to fool a set of discriminators $\{D_l\}$ using the Projected GAN objective~\cite{Sauer2021NEURIPS}.
+We note that while StyleGAN-XL is used, our method is not limited to GAN based methods, and can be applied to other generative models such as diffusion-based methods as illustrated in Fig.~\ref{fig:teaser}.

-The first step of our method, aims at identifying a latent code $w$ (and noise vector $n$) that minimizes the reconstruction error between a generated image $x_{gen}$ and a given input image $x_{gtr}$, for a pretrained generator, in a similar manner to GAN inversion methods.
+The first step of our method aims at identifying a latent code $w$ (and noise vector $n$) that minimize the reconstruction error between a generated image $x_{gen}$ and a given ground-truth input image $x_{gtr}$, for a pretrained generator, in a similar manner to GAN inversion methods.
 This is done using the process of latent optimization over $w_p, n$: